 Another fallacious argument is "You have a problem!
 You are old!"
 In this case, your answer could be "Okay, I have a problem, so what?
 The law gives me the right to quiet, it does not give you the right to make me suffer."

-The law in your country might, for example, say that it's a fineable offense to cause a public disturbance through any noise creating means: 1) without a right, 2) during the quiet hours (between 22:00 and 08:00).
+The law in your country might, for example, say that it's a fineable offense to cause a public disturbance through any noise creating means: 1) without a right, 2) during specific hours (like between 22:00 and 08:00).

-Most people get confused by this language because they interpret that, since there are "quiet hours", the rest are "noisy hours" during which noise can be made.
+Most people get confused by this language because they interpret that, since there are specific hours for silence, then noise can be made during the rest of the time.
 This is not so.
-This legal language means that within the quiet hours a person may not cause public disturbance for any reason, while outside the quiet hours a person must have a legal right to a cause public disturbance, that is, a right given a by law.
+This legal language means that within the specific hours a person may not cause a public disturbance for any reason, while outside the specific hours a person must have a legal right to a cause public disturbance, that is, a right which is given by a law.
 Such a right may be given, for example, by construction laws which allow home renovations, or by a permit which is issued by the city hall to hold a concert.
 Even someone who has a permit to make noise on a regular basis can be fined, or the permit can be revoked, if the noise breaks environmental laws.